 Do I need treatment?

-No. Treatment is indicated if pain is not controlled well.
+No. Treatment is indicated if the pain is not controlled well.
 In some cases, there is also a good reason to avoid the use of opiate painkillers and so treatment is indicated.
-If pain is minimal and well controlled then treatment may not be required.
+If pain is minimal and well-controlled then treatment may not be required.

 How is a compression fracture managed?